LD-Robots/Conversational_Robot/README.md

    ```
    barge_min_rms_dbfs: 24.3
    barge_highpass_hz: 200
-   similarity_veto.max_input_rms_db: 21.8
-   similarity_veto.ncc_threshold: 0.78
    ```
    Copy them into `configs/audio.yaml` (keep AGC off).
-These numbers are derived from the measured speaker leak, so barge-in and the similarity veto trigger only when real speech is present.
+These numbers are derived from the measured speaker leak, so barge-in triggers only when real speech is present.
 4. **Re-run after major changes.** If you move the robot, change speaker volume, or switch microphones, repeat the wizard so the thresholds stay accurate.

 ---